Oh, My Darling & Other Rants, published by the Baltic Notebooks of Anthony Blunt, Vilnius. 2018.

 B and/or an Exhibition Guide In Search Of Its Exhibition, published by Torpedo Press, Oslo, in 2014, contains written exhibitions that float in time and space with or within a joke, one’s mind, Voyager 1, Chauvet Cave or inside the novel 2666 by Roberto Bolaño.

-B and/or an Exhibition Guide In Search Of Its Exhibition
+Download the pdf: B and/or an Exhibition Guide In Search Of Its Exhibition

 Cube Fatigue.
 Spike Art Quarterly, Issue 52 Summer 2017.
-Download the pdf: Cube Fatigue.

 Harvesting patterns of your life or a self-portrait from the perspective of a failure or a drone, hovering above for Imaginary Reader, Ed.
 Marie Nerland by Volt, Bergen, 2016.

-Download the pdf: Harvesting patterns of your life
+Download the PDF: Harvesting patterns of your life

 How To Clone A Mammoth (In Three Voices And With A Fisherman’s Exaggeration) is a reading afternoon on the poetics of de-extinction in the economy of clicks that premiered at Radio Athènes, Athens, 2015, and later was performed at the De Appel, Amsterdam, the RCA, London, Temporary Gallery, Cologne, HIAP, Helsinki, Mount Analogue, Stockholm, Brud, Warsaw, the Baltic Triennial, the CAC Vilnius and Kim?
 Contemporary Art Center, Riga.
 Using the structure of traditional Lithuanian polyphonic songs, the reading unites fragments, poems, quotes, stories about new friendships (as a metaphor for an old internet), on the importance of becoming Neanderthals, why Gertrude Stein would not pass the Turing test, the AI of language, and other random companies of post-humanist assemblages.